SenseNet/sensenet/docs/field-control.md

 <img src="https://raw.githubusercontent.com/SenseNet/sensenet/master/docs/images/shorttext-fieldcontrol.png" style="margin: 20px auto" />

 When these properties are not explicitely set in a [Content View](content-view.md), these mode switches fall back to the corresponding properties of the containing Content View: *ViewControlFrameMode* and *ViewControlMode* for controlling the Field Control's FrameMode and ControlMode respectively.
-Read this section for a short explanation: [Content View#Content Views and Field Control modes](content-view.md).
+Read this section for a short explanation: [Content View](content-view.md#Content-Views-and-Field-Control-modes).

 ## Field Control Templates